-Starting salaries vary with the type of magazine.
+Starting salaries vary with the type of magazine and location.
 The smallest magazines can pay around £15,000, but the typical salary range for most others is around £25,000 to £40,000.
 The largest national publications offer the highest salaries.

-Typical salaries at senior level (with 10-15 years’ experience) are around £38,000 to £65,000.
+Typical salaries at senior level (with 10-15 years of experience) are around £35,000 to £65,000.
 The salary will depend on the responsibilities of the role and the size and type of publication.

 Salaries can vary significantly between different magazines.
 Salaries are also dependent on the success of particular publications, which can change over time.